Intron014/Intron014/README.md

 - 😄 Pronouns: My pronouns are He/Him
 - 🌱 I’m currently learning how to program in Python!
-- ⚡ Fun fact: I'm currently studying Bachillerato (almost done!)
+- ⚡ Fun fact: UPM, HERE I COME!
 - You can contact me at: me@intron014.com

 And... well, that's kinda all for now.
 I hope I can add more stuff in the future!